stephen-hill/base58php/readme.md

 ## Contributing

 I welcome everyone to contribute to this library.
+Please see the Contributing document for details.

 ## License